HMailServer

-hMailServer is a free email server for Windows created by Martin Knafve.
-It runs as a Windows service and includes administration tools for management and backup.
-It has support for IMAP, POP3, and SMTP email protocols.
-It can use external database engines such as MySQL, MS SQL or PostgreSQL, or an internal MS SQL Compact Edition engine to store configuration and index data.
-The actual email messages are stored on disk in a raw MIME format.
-It has active support and development forums.
+hMailServer was a free email server for Windows created by Martin Knafve.
+It ran as a Windows service and includes administration tools for management and backup.
+It had support for IMAP, POP3, and SMTP email protocols.
+It could use external database engines such as MySQL, MS SQL or PostgreSQL, or an internal MS SQL Compact Edition engine to store configuration and index data.
+The actual email messages were stored on disk in a raw MIME format.
+As of January 15th, 2022, active support and development were officially halted, although version 5.6 will continue to receive updates for critical bugs.

-Common features such as multiple-domain support, aliases, catch-all and basic mailing lists are present.
-Users can be authenticated both against the local hMailServer user system and against an external Active Directory.
+Common features such as multiple-domain support, aliases, catch-all and basic mailing lists were present.
+Users could be authenticated both against the local hMailServer user system and against an external Active Directory.

 AntiSpam

-hMailServer offers a number of different AntiSpam mechanisms:
+hMailServer offered a number of different AntiSpam mechanisms: